-- Budget analysis and expected funding need for long-term management (see Section 7.4 Funding for long-term management below). - Endowment Agreement or documentation of other funding mechanism. - For endowments, documentation verifying endowment funds are in place.
+- Party responsible for ownership and all long-term management of the compensatory mitigation project. - Description of long-term management needs, annual cost estimates for these needs, and identify the funding mechanism that will be used to meet those needs. - Budget analysis and expected funding need for long-term management (see Section 7.4 Funding for long-term management below). - Endowment Agreement or documentation of other funding mechanism.

+• For endowments, documentation verifying endowment funds are in place.

-4.8.17 Adaptive management plan (also see 33 C.F.R. § 332.4(c)(12) and 332.7(c)).
-An integral part of a successful compensatory mitigation project is early detection of problems during implementation, determining the cause(s) of those problems, and attempt to correct those problems so that the compensatory mitigation project achieves its objectives and ecological performance standards.
-Interim performance standards are crucial to ensuring mitigation performance follows a trajectory to attain final mitigation success.
+4.8.17 Adaptive management plan (also see 33 C.F.R. §§ 332.4(c)(12) and 332.7(c)).
+An integral part of a successful compensatory mitigation project is early detection of problems during implementation, determining the cause(s) of those problems, and attempting to correct those problems so that the compensatory mitigation project achieves its objectives and ecological performance standards.
+Interim performance standards are crucial to ensuring compensatory mitigation performance follows a trajectory to attain final compensatory mitigation success.
 The adaptive management plan should identify responsible parties who will identify problems and contact the Corps to develop appropriate measures in the event performance standards are not met.
-The adaptive management plan should identify a process for determining measures to correct deficiencies in compensatory mitigation projects, such as site modifications, design changes, revisions to maintenance requirements, and revisions to monitoring requirements (see 33 CFR 332.7(c)(3)).
-Potential problems that may trigger a need for adaptive management include failure to attain interim and/or final performance standards, fire, unanticipated channel instability, substantial infestation by invasive, non-native plants and animals, and unanticipated anthropogenic problems such as large scale trespassing and vandalism.
+The adaptive management plan should identify a process for determining measures to correct deficiencies in compensatory mitigation projects, such as site modifications, design changes, revisions to maintenance requirements, and revisions to monitoring requirements (see 33 CFR § 332.7(c)(3)).
+Potential problems that may trigger a need for adaptive management include failure to attain interim and/or final performance standards, fire or natural disasters, unanticipated channel instability, substantial infestation by invasive, non-native plants and animals, and unanticipated anthropogenic problems such as large scale trespassing and vandalism.
 Once problems are identified, the responsible parties are required to coordinate with the Corps to identify potential courses of action and/or corrective measures.
 Based on coordination with the Corps, the responsible parties will recommend a course of action and develop a plan for implementing the measures.
-Minor problems, such as trash, vandalism, isolated instances of plant mortality, or small-scale weed or pest infestations should be rectified as they are discovered during routine site monitoring and maintenance and included in annual reporting, and do not require reporting to the Corps.
-Large scale corrective measures require coordination with the Corps, and such measures may include, but are not limited to, regrading part or all of the compensatory mitigation site, replanting more than 20 percent of the site to improve species cover or diversity, supplemental soil amendments, or installation of new or replacement of fencing and signage at a new location or with a new design, or modification of management activities such as large scale weeding or supplemental irrigation.
-In some cases, performance standards may be modified in accordance with 33 CFR 332.7(c)(4).
+Minor problems, such as trash, vandalism, isolated instances of plant mortality, or small-scale weed or pest infestations should be rectified as they are discovered during routine site monitoring and maintenance and included in annual reporting, and do not require immediate reporting to the Corps.
+Large scale corrective measures require coordination with the Corps, and such measures may include, but are not limited to, regrading part or all of the compensatory mitigation site, replanting more than 20 percent of the site to improve species cover or diversity, adding supplemental soil amendments, or modifying management activities such as largescale weeding or supplemental irrigation.
+In some cases, performance standards may be modified in accordance with 33 CFR § 332.7(c)(4).